 The American School of Zagreb was founded in May 1966 to serve the needs of the American community residing in Zagreb.

-This year marks the forty-seventh anniversary of the school from its humble beginnings on September 23, 1966 when 13 children and three staff members opened the school at Tuškanac 46 where the school remained for 17 years.
+School from its humble beginnings on September 23, 1966 when 13 children and three staff members opened the school at Tuškanac 46 where the school remained for 17 years.
 During the late 1970’s and early 1980’s, the school’s population fluctuated in size between 40 and 70 students.

 The school moved to Zelengaj 45 in 1983.
 A second house at Zelengaj 6 was added in 1991 to accomodate the middle school.
 In early 1991, the Republic of Croatia declared independence.
 War broke out in Croatia during the summer of 1991 and reached Zagreb.
 Families and staff members were evacuated and ASZ was closed for the first semester.
 Classes resumed in January 1992 with three children.